OasisLMF/OpenDataTransform/docs/src/components/setup/mapping-files.rst

 The forward and reverse sections describe how the converter should handle converting data in both directions.
 These are optional but should be provided by the bases or in the mapping file for the converter to have any effect.

+The order of <target> fields in the mapping file will dictate the order of fields in the output csv file.
+The mapping file can use any order of <target> fields but if the data is to be ingested in a model which requires a specific order of fields, this order should be replicated in the mapping file.

-Each section has a set of
+Each section has a set of properties:
-properties:

 * **null_values**: A list of values to be considered as null when processing input types.
 If no type is specified for the input field this will be ignored.
 If a